TAUSBV/dqf-api/v3/README.md

 ### DQF REVIEW SETTINGS
 See [Review](#review) and [User/Company Templates](#templates)

-We consider the current error category as stable with no changes expected in the near future.
+We consider the current error list as stable with no changes expected in the near future.
 Should you use hard-coded values for the error categories or any other attribute in this list, please inform the DQF Team.
 If changes to the current values are required, we will notify integrators in due time.
 * [GET /v3/errorCategory](http://dqf-api.ta-us.net/#!/Basic_attributes/get_0_1)
 * [GET /v3/severity](http://dqf-api.ta-us.net/#!/Basic_attributes/get_0_1_2_3_4_5_6_7_8)